dudash/s2i-solr/README.md

 * 7.2.1

 OS versions available
-* redhat-openjdk = RHEL 7 based OpenJDK from access.redhat.com
+* redhat = RHEL 7 based OpenJDK from access.redhat.com
-* jboss-openjdk (centos7) = CentOS 7 based OpenJDK for community development use
+* jboss = CentOS 7 based OpenJDK for community development use

 ## Using this image